Azure/cloud-scale-data-for-devs-guide/docs/change-feed-with-cosmos-db-trigger-function.md

 sequence: 9
 ---

-# Azure Cosmos DB Trigger for Azure Functions in Java
+# Create an Azure Cosmos DB trigger for Azure Functions in Java

-We used the change feed processor with reactive programming to monitor the change feed, in the Previous unit.
-We can also monitor the change feed by using an *Azure Cosmos DB Trigger* for *Azure Functions*.
+In the previous article, you used the change feed processor with reactive programming to monitor the change feed.
+As an alternative, you can also monitor the change feed by using an Azure Cosmos DB trigger for Azure Functions.

-In the upcoming code sample, we use an *Azure Function App* to listen to the change feed.
-We then pass changes along to an event store.
+The following code sample, shows how to use an Azure Function App to listen to the change feed, and then send the changes to an event store.

 ## Set up the Azure Function App

-To use Azure Functions, we need to create a storage account.
-When you create a storage account, you need to make sure you stay within the following guidelines:
+To use Azure Functions, you need to create a storage account.
+As you create your storage account, ensure you stay within the following guidelines:

 - Storage account names must be between 3 and 24 characters in length.